 Most of the machines in the organization do not need a DNS server running on the box.
-Unless this is one of the organization's name servers, it is safe to shut this down.
+Unless this is one of the organization's name servers, or a local cacheing name server is needed, it is safe to leave inactive.